screwdriver-cd/guide/docs/cluster-management/aws-integration.md

 Architecture [diagram](https://github.com/screwdriver-cd/screwdriver/issues/2550#issuecomment-930380829).

-This integration uses [AWS MSK](https://aws.amazon.com/msk/) to schedule user builds in user's own accounts.
-This enables multi tenancy where different user AWS accounts can integrate with Screwdriver without having to provide any account access to Screwdriver.
+This integration uses [AWS MSK](https://aws.amazon.com/msk/) to schedule user builds in user's own AWS account.
+This enables Screwdriver Cluster admins to a setup multi tenant build environment where different user builds are send to their individual AWS accounts without impacting each other.
+And users can integrate with Screwdriver without having to provide any account or network access to Screwdriver and perform secure AWS deployments backed by [IAM role identities](https://aws.amazon.com/iam/).

 ## Setup